All Episodes

 Rush Limbaugh behind the golden EIB microphone.

-But today, uh, ladies and gentlemen, as is the case most days, the uh drive-bys are filled with stories about all the problems that Republican Party's having.
+If you're a welfare recipient and you're just getting up, just now tuning in the show, what have you, I'm not going to go through the, obviously, the entire first hour again, but today, ladies and gentlemen, as is the case most days, the drive-bys are filled with stories about all the problems the Republican Party is having.

-Ah, man, this Medicare proposal of Paul Ryan's it's killing the party.
+Ah, man, this Medicare proposal of Paul Ryan's, it's killing the party.

-They gotta throw it overboard.
+They got to throw it overboard.

-They gotta get it.
+They got to get it.

 Well, wait a minute, no.